RanaivosonHerimanitra/Rangular/README.md

 # R binding to Angular
-This is an **Proof Of Concept** to bind rstats to Angular.
+This is an **Proof Of Concept** to bind rstats with Angular.
 R loves Angular and that's why I build this project.
 This project will allow R users and developers to get access of the full capabilities of Angular framework.
-No javascript knowledge is required though but helpful.
+Minimal javascript knowledge is required.

 # Requirements: